OguzPastirmaci/misc/k8s.md

 hello-world-7dc74ff97c-x4dgt   1/1     Running   0          3m36s
 ```

 5. This deployment is not accesible publicly.
-We need to `expose` it to make it accessible with the following command.
+We need to `expose` it to make it accessible with the following command:

 ```sh
 kubectl expose deployment hello-world --type=LoadBalancer --name=my-service
 ```

 Notice that they type is `LoadBalancer`.
-Because we have an OKE cluster, it know how to talk to OCI APIs to create a load balancer.
+Because we have an OKE cluster, it knows how to talk to OCI APIs to create a load balancer.
 So Kubernetes will create a load balancer in OCI for us and attach its public IP to our service.

 6. Let see the details of our service.
 Run: